joonnoh/joonnoh.github.io/_posts/2020-09-25-Hello-World.md

 ---
 layout: post
-title: Here's what I've been up to
+title: Here's what I've been up to...
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+You're me and just became unemployed because of a crazy pandemic.
+What do you do?

+I'll tell you what I did:

 ![_config.yml]({{ site.baseurl }}/images/config.png)